rjocoleman/php-cli-devcontainer/README.md

 ## Image:

-Image `docker.io/rjocoleman/php-cli-devcontainer` hosted on DockerHub.
-Should be available in linux/amd64 and linux/arm64 variants.
+Image `ghcr.io/rjocoleman/php-cli-devcontainer` hosted on GitHub Container Registry.
+Should be available in linux/amd64, linux/arm/v7 and linux/arm64 variants.

 ### Features: